apache/streampipes-website/documentation/docs/01_try-installation.md

     <p>In most cases, errors during the installation are due to an under-powered system.<br/>
         If there is a problem with any of the components, please restart the whole system (<code>docker-compose down</code> and eventually also delete the volumes).
-        Please also make sure that your system meets the hardware requirements as mentioned in the first section of the installation guide.</p>
+        Please also make sure that you've assigned enough memory available to Docker.</p>
 </div>

 ## Next Steps

 That's it!
-To ease your first steps with StreamPipes, we've created an [interactive tutorial](01_try-tutorial.md).
+Have a look at the usage guide to learn how to use Apache StreamPipes.